-Before finding a business loan or lender you must know exactly how you want to spend the loan.
-This will shorten the application process, as many loans will require a detailed business plan or a short summary that describes how you intend to spend the loan.
+Before finding a business loan or lender it may benefit you to think about exactly how you want to spend the loan.
+This will shorten the application process, as many lenders will require a detailed business plan or a short summary that describes how you intend to spend the loan.

 You also need to know exactly how much you’re looking to borrow from the lender.
 The figure should be enough to cover your business plans, but also be achievable for your business to pay back over a chosen period of time.

-The best way to choose the right repayment term that works your business’ cashflow, is to look at how much your business could realistically afford to pay back each month.
+The best way to choose the right repayment term that works for your business’ cash flow, is to look at how much your business could realistically afford to pay back each month.

 You can also check your business credit score with Equifax and Experian.

 Now you know your loan amount and repayment budget, you can begin to research the various finance options available to businesses.
 You can get loans from banks, non-profit micro lenders and online lenders such as ourselves.
-Understanding how you intend to use the loan, as well as your repayment budget and loan amount, will help narrow down your options.
+Understanding how you intend to use the loan, as well as your repayment budget and desired loan amount, will help narrow down your options.
 You can also compare your loan options with different lenders and choose the one that best suits your needs.

 It’s equally as important to find the right lender and take active steps to ensure they are offering a legitimate service that does not put your business at risk.
 You can read more about how to find a legitimate lender in our ‘Are online business loans safe?’ blog post.

 The length of the application process for a business loan can vary greatly based on the lenders and the type of loan you’re applying for.
-For instance, if you choose a business loan from a bank, your application could be significantly more time consuming than with an online lender, who usually offer a quick online application form.
+For instance, if you choose a business loan from a bank, your application could be significantly more time consuming than with an online lender – who typically offer fairly quick online application forms.

 If your loan is time sensitive, it’s worth checking how long it will take you to apply before getting started on an application.

-To improve your chances of getting approved and to avoid wasting any time, check that you meet the lender’s requirements before you apply for a business loan.
+To improve your chances of getting approved and to avoid wasting any of your time, check that you meet the lender’s requirements before you apply for a business loan.

 As mentioned earlier, some lenders may require that you supply them with a business plan during the application process.
 A business plan should describe how every corner of your business operates and ultimately where you plan to take it.

 Other lenders, including Esme, may not require a business plan and instead ask for a short summary on how you intend to spend the loan.

-To find out what a business plan should include and how to write one, visit our business planning blog post.
+To find out what a business plan should include and how to write one, visit our business planning page.

 Every business loan lender will require some amount of documentation in order for you to apply for a business loan.
 These often include proof that you own your business or how much your business earns.
-These vary between lenders, so it’s important to check before applying.
+These can vary between lenders, so it’s important to check before applying.

 So, you trust the lender, you’re eligible and you have your documents ready.
 Now, you can begin completing the application form.

 After you’ve finished completing the application form, make sure you look over it to ensure you have provided the correct information and that there are no spelling mistakes.
-It is your first encounter with the lender and you want it to be right.
+It’s your first encounter with the lender and you want to make the right impression.

-When you’re confident that all the information is correct, hit send!
+When you’re confident that you’ve provided all the correct information, you can hit send!

 Depending on your loan and lender, the turnover of your application may vary.
 Some lenders could take weeks to get back to you, while others could take a matter of hours.
 Here at Esme, we aim to look at your application and come back with a decision within 24 hours.